Welcome to today's edition of the Rush 24-7 podcast.

 Cash actually found in his freezer.

-Uh on the Congressional Black Caucus, especially, just demonstrates how they know they're protected by the media.
+The idea that this doesn't shame the House Democrats on the Congressional Black Caucus, especially just demonstrates how they know they're protected by the media.

 Oh, no, no, can't have that.

-Solidarity, innocence till proven guilty, all that.
+Solidarity, innocence, until proven guilty, all that.

 Something like this had happened.

-How can the Democrats save themselves on this?
+Meanwhile, the Washington Post writing a story, how can the Democrats save themselves on this?

-How can they, how can they stay unified?
+How can they stay unified?

 It's so important to stay unified because they have to destroy Bush.